davidmoten/aws-maven-plugin/README.md

 * Deploy a zipped artifact (zip or war for instance) to an existing environment on AWS Elastic Beanstalk
 * Deploy a zipped artifact (zip or jar for instance) to an existing function on AWS Lambda
-* Deploy a directory to an S3 bucket
+* Deploy a directory to an S3 bucket giving all users read permissions (designed for public S3-hosted websites)
 * Supports java 6+
 * Supports proxy